Property Assessment Appeals

 Also, you may have represented yourself at the Board of Assessment Appeals level and received a poor decision.
 We can help potentially appeal this decision to the Court of Common Pleas in your county.
 Appeals to the Court of Common Pleas are more formal and we strongly recommend that you hire an attorney, whether it be us or another firm, to represent you for this type of appeal.
 We have experience in filing Court of Common Pleas appeals in Bucks, Montgomery, Berks, and Delaware counties.

 Lastly, you may own a property that the school district appealed in an attempt to increase your assessment.
 Please contact us immediately if you get a notice from the Board of Assessment Appeals that the school district is appealing your assessment.
-We have represented clients in Montgomery, Delaware, and Berks County defending appeals filed against property owners.
+We have represented clients in Allegheny, Montgomery, Delaware, and Berks County defending appeals filed against property owners.